MicrosoftDocs/ATADocs/ATPDocs/atp-exfiltration-alerts.md

 2. Investigate the [source and destination computers](investigate-a-computer.md) of the copies.

 **Suggested remediation and steps for prevention**
-1. Reset the password of the source users and enable MFA.
+1. Reset the password of the source users and enable MFA or, if you have configured the relevant high-risk user policies in Azure Active Directory Identity Protection, you can use the [**Confirm user compromised**](/cloud-app-security/accounts#governance-actions) action in the Cloud App Security portal.
 2. Contain the source computer.
     - Find the tool that performed the attack and remove it.
     - Find the files that were copied and remove them.
     <br>Check if there were other activities on these files.
 Where they transferred to another place?
 Check if they were transferred outside the organization network?
     - Look for users logged on around the same time as the activity, as they may also be compromised.
-Reset their passwords and enable MFA.
+Reset their passwords and enable MFA or, if you have configured the relevant high-risk user policies in Azure Active Directory Identity Protection, you can use the [**Confirm user compromised**](/cloud-app-security/accounts#governance-actions) action in the Cloud App Security portal.
 3. If one of the files is the **ntds.dit** file:
     - Change the Kerberos Ticket Granting Ticket (KRBTGT) password twice according to the guidance in [KRBTGT Account Password Reset Scripts now available for customers](https://cloudblogs.microsoft.com/microsoftsecure/2015/02/11/krbtgt-account-password-reset-scripts-now-available-for-customers/), using the [Reset the KRBTGT account password/keys tool](https://gallery.technet.microsoft.com/Reset-the-krbtgt-account-581a9e51).
     - Resetting the KRBTGT twice invalidates all Kerberos tickets in this domain.
 Invalidating all Kerberos tickets in the domain means **all** services will be broken and won't work again until they are renewed or in some cases, the service is restarted.